andrewcannan/ColorMuse/readme.md

 * Image Display: Upon selecting an image, it is displayed within the component, allowing users to preview their selection.

 * Prevent Re-uploading: Once an image is uploaded, clicking on the displayed image will not trigger the file selection dialog again, preventing accidental re-uploading.

+#### Process Image

+When a user uploads an image, the ProcessImage component allows them to generate a color palette based on that image.
+Upon clicking the "Generate" button, the component sends the uploaded image to a Flask backend endpoint (/process_image) for processing.
+The backend uses the Pylette library to extract colors from the image and selects five random colors from the palette.
+Random colors are are selected from the palette until no duplicate colors are present to ensure diversity.

+The RGB values of the selected colors are converted to hexadecimal format (#RRGGBB) and sent back to the client.
+The component then updates its state with the generated color palette, which is subsequently displayed to the user.

+* Generate Button: Initiates the color extraction process upon clicking.

+* Save Button: Provides the option for the user to save this palette if logged in.

+* Color Display: Presents the generated color palette in a visually appealing format, with colored squares representing each color and their corresponding hex values.

+* Error Handling: Alerts users if they attempt to generate a palette without uploading an image or if an error occurs during the file upload/processing.